-- RSMo 307.400.2-Drivers having a valid Chauffer's License on May 13, 1988 are not subject to the medical requirements of Section 391.41.
-This exemption applies to Missouri intrastate commerce only. - Individuals with some physical impairments may qualify for the Medical Program, (see Page 79) - A note relating to verification of medical examiner listing on the National Registry of Certified Medical Examiners must be placed in the driver's qualification file in association with each new medical examination.

-\square Drug & Alcohol Testing (382.301)

-Drivers operating commercial motor vehicles, which require a commercial driver's license (CDL), are subject to drug and alcohol testing as required by Part 382.

-- Pre-employment drug test results (382.301) - Carrier Drug and Alcohol Policy (382.601(d)) - Previous employer check on drug and alcohol (382.413), (40.25) - Drug and Alcohol Clearinghouse preemployment and annual queries (382.701)
+- Unless grandfathered in intrastate commerce 5/13/88 - Individuals with some physical impairments may qualify for the Medical Program, (see Page 79) - A note relating to verification of medical examiner listing on the National Registry of Certified Medical Examiners must be placed in the driver's qualification file in association with each new medical examination. - Drug & Alcohol Testing (382.301) Drivers operating commercial motor vehicles, which require a commercial driver's license (CDL), are subject to drug and alcohol testing as required by Part 382. - Pre-employment drug test results (382.301) - Carrier Drug and Alcohol Policy (382.601(d)) - Previous employer check on drug and alcohol (382.413), (40.25)

-☐ Entry-Level Driver Training Certificate (380.505)
+□ Entry-Level Driver Training Certificate (380.505)

-All entry level drivers who drive in interstate/ intrastate commerce, and are subject to the CDL requirements of Part 383 must comply with subpart E of Part 380.
+All entry level drivers who drive in interstate / intrastate commerce, and are subject to the CDL requirements of Part 383 must comply with subpart E of Part 380.

-■ Employer must maintain a copy in either the personnel or qualification file (380.509(b))
+Employer must maintain a copy in either the personnel or qualification file (380.509(b))